cristianexer/forecastico/README.md

 Company symbols are used for making the call to the IEX API.

-When the route /company/FB, for example, is accessed is made the call to API.
+When the route /company/FB, for example, is accessed, is made the call to API.

 The dataset is loaded in client, then the dataset is formated for chart.js and also for brain.js.